Global Playboy

 For example you will likely see a high quality nightlife and cultural attractions, and the adult sex trade is definitely lucrative.
 In 2017 it was estimated to have accounted for $20 billion, worldwide.

 To add to this, it is a form of employment, often for people from poor economic backgrounds.
-And although there are definitely issues with exploitation, sex trafficking, abuse and drugs, for many (not all) the opportunity to perform sex work is beneficial to them overall.
+And although there are definitely issues with exploitation, sex trafficking, abuse and drugs, for many (not all) the opportunity to perform sex work can be beneficial to the local economy.

 Remember that sex workers are real people with a livelihood, and so they deserve to be treated with respect.
 Violence or other non-consensual acts against sex workers will likely result in police action wherever you are.